lac-dcc/Nisse/README.md

 In that folder are 5 subfolders:
 * `compiled` contains 3 files:
   *  `file.ll` an IR file modified by the following LLVM passes: mem2reg, and instnamer.
-  *  `file.profiled.ll` an IR file instrumented with Ball-Larus counters.
+  *  `file.profiled.ll` an IR file instrumented with KS counters.
   *  `file` an executable file compiled from `file.profiled.ll`.
 * `profiles` contains the complete profile for each function.
 By default, if a function is called multiple times, the profile will contain the total execution.
 Adding an an extra argument to the `nisse_profiler.sh` script generates a separate profile for each execution instead.
 * `partial_profiles` contains the profile data obtained by the instrumentation for each function.